-In this tutorial, we will be studying the creation of a Performance Test Plan for Web Applications in JMeter.
+In this tutorial, we will be studying about the creation of a Performance Test Plan for Web Applications using which we can do performance testing of websites using JMeter.
 We will see the different test plan elements required for creating the test script along with their usage and configurations.
 Before going further, you are requested to go through our very important tutorial on planning a load test - Planning a Load Test, to get hold of the whole planning process.

 The following things should be known beforehand while creating performance test plan for web applications-